schbz/VSCode-extensions-/Readme.md

 Each list when entered into terminal will install/reinstall my most recent set of VSC extensions if it should even become nessecary

-It can be obtained by typing the following code in PowerShell:
+backups are created with the following powershell command:

-`PS C:\Repositories\VSCode extensions list> code --list-extensions | % { "code --install-extension $_" }`
+`code --list-extensions | % { "code --install-extension $_" } | Out-file ExampleFile.md`